Pre-doc Psychology Internship

 Admission

 The internship is open to students in good standing enrolled in Ph.D. or Psy.D. level clinical and counseling psychology graduate programs.
-Applicants must have completed at least two years of graduate work, and be certified by their department or school as ready to begin internship level training.
-A completed online application, graduate transcripts, and three letters of recommendation are required for consideration of admission into the internship.
+Applicants must be certified by their department or school as ready to begin internship level training.
+A completed application, graduate transcripts, and three letters of recommendation are required for consideration of admission into the internship.
 A personal interview is also required.
 Interns begin their training year in early July or October.
 You must apply through CAPICDeadlines and application information are available on their website.

 APPLY